DEMCON/libstored/README.md

   store to any external interface.
 The protocol's application layer is implemented and ready to use.
 As an application developer, you only have to implement the hardware-specifics, like the transport layer of the Embedded Debugger protocol.
+You can also easily extend the default set of Embedded Debugger commands by adding another capability in a subclass of stored::Debugger.
 - There are sufficient hooks by the store to implement an application-specific synchronization method, other than the Embedded Debugger.
 - All code is normal C++, there are no platform-dependent constructs used.
-  Therefore, all platforms are supported (Windows/Linux/Mac/bare metal/x86/ARM/gcc/clang/MSVC).
+  Therefore, all platforms are supported: Windows/Linux/Mac/bare metal (newlib), x86/ARM, gcc/clang/MSVC).

 Have a look in the `examples` directory for further in-depth reading.